hyoban/release-it-pnpm/README.md

 1. Run `pnpm -r publish --access public --no-git-checks` ([pnpm publish](https://pnpm.io/cli/publish)).
    1. Appendix `--tag {tag}` if it's a pre-release.
 1. Run [changelogithub](https://github.com/antfu/changelogithub) for GitHub release.
+   1. It will read GitHub token from `GITHUB_TOKEN` environment variable or `gh auth token` output.
    1. You can disable it by setting `disableRelease` to `true` in `.release-it.json`.

 ## Install